-As of September 15, 2015, there were 169 charter schools operating in Minnesota serving an estimated 52,711 students.
+As of September 15, 2016, there were 168 charter schools operating in Minnesota serving an estimated 55,107 pupils.
 Charter schools are eligible for general education revenue, special education revenue, building lease revenue, start-up grants, and certain other school district revenue.

 General Education Revenue.
-A charter school earns general education revenue on a per pupil unit basis just as though it were a school district except for approximately \$277 per pupil unit (4.66 percent of the basic formula allowance) for transportation expenses, which the charter school receives only if it provides transportation services.
+A charter school earns general education revenue on a per pupil unit basis just as though it were a school district except for approximately \$283 per pupil unit (4.66 percent of the basic formula allowance) for transportation expenses, which the charter school receives only if it provides transportation services.
 The general education revenue paid to a charter school is paid entirely through state aid.
 Operating capital revenue received by the charter school may be used for any purpose.